hansonhl/antra/README.md

 of each node's functions.
 Optionally, if you have `pytorch` installed, `antra` can perform computations and interventions in batches, which is useful for analyzing numerically intensive systems such as neural networks.

-You can see some simple examples in the `examples/` folder in this repo.

 Note that `antra`'s primary purpose is to provide a lightweight scaffolding to convert an algorithm/program/computation process into a computation graph and perform interventions on it.
 It does not perform back-propogation on its own.

+## Examples

+To get started quickly, you can see some examples in the `examples/` folder of this repo.

+- `examples/simple.py` shows how to define a computation graph and run interventions on it.
+- `examples/bert.ipynb` is a notebook showing how to use `antra`'s built-in functionality `antra.compgraphs.bert` to convert a `huggingface` BERT model into a computation graph and do interventions on it.

 ## Defining a computation graph